10

 – curiousdannii

-Sep 24, 2014 at 1:30
+Commented Sep 24, 2014 at 1:30

 • @curiousdannii interesting, I had not thought of it that way, the question assumes dispensationalists believe the temple will be rebuilt, however I was unsure about the nature of sacrifices going on there.
 If there is diversity of thought here among dispensationalists, perhaps 3 questions are in order?
 1) Will the temple be rebuilt 2) What is the nature of the sacrifices going on there 3) What is going on with Romans 11 in light of that.
-Sep 24, 2014 at 14:48
+Commented Sep 24, 2014 at 14:48

 • @aceinthehole it's more that I don't see a logical connection between the temple being rebuilt and all of Israel being saved.
 The temple could be an expression of Israel's continuing rebellion, or an expression of faith on only part of Israel.